Airship: The interwar period

-The Locarno Treaties of 1925 lifted the restrictions on German airship construction, and the Zeppelin company started construction of the Graf Zeppelin (LZ 127), the largest airship that could be built in the company's existing shed, and intended to stimulate interest in passenger airships.
+In 1925 the Zeppelin company started construction of the Graf Zeppelin (LZ 127), the largest airship that could be built in the company's existing shed, and intended to stimulate interest in passenger airships.
 The Graf Zeppelin burned blau gas, similar to propane, stored in large gas bags below the hydrogen cells, as fuel.
 Since its density was similar to that of air, it avoided the weight change as fuel was used, and thus the need to valve hydrogen.
 The Graf Zeppelin had an impressive safety record, flying over 1600000 km (including the first circumnavigation of the globe by airship) without a single passenger injury.

 The U.S. Navy experimented with the use of airships as airborne aircraft carriers, developing an idea pioneered by the British.
 The USS Los Angeles was used for initial experiments, and the USS Akron and Macon, the world's largest at the time, were used to test the principle in naval operations.
 Each carried four F9C Sparrowhawk fighters in its hangar, and could carry a fifth on the trapeze.
 The idea had mixed results.
 By the time the Navy started to develop a sound doctrine for using the ZRS-type airships, the last of the two built, USS Macon, had been wrecked.
 Meanwhile, the seaplane had become more capable, and was considered a better investment.

 Eventually, the U.S. Navy lost all three U.S.-built rigid airships to accidents.
 USS Shenandoah flew into a severe thunderstorm over Noble County, Ohio while on a poorly planned publicity flight on 3 September 1925.
 It broke into pieces, killing 14 of its crew.
 USS Akron was caught in a severe storm and flown into the surface of the sea off the shore of New Jersey on 3 April 1933.
 It carried no life boats and few life vests, so 73 of its crew of 76 died from drowning or hypothermia.
 USS Macon was lost after suffering a structural failure offshore near Point Sur Lighthouse on 12 February 1935.
 The failure caused a loss of gas, which was made much worse when the aircraft was driven over pressure height causing it to lose too much helium to maintain flight.
 Only two of its crew of 83 died in the crash thanks to the inclusion of life jackets and inflatable rafts after the Akron disaster.